sand47/DRLND-Collaboration-Competion/README.md

 Next, before starting the environment utilising the corresponding prebuilt app from Udacity  **Before running the code cell in the notebook**, change the `file_name` parameter to match the location of the Unity environment that you downloaded.

 ## Instructions
-Then run the [`Tennis.ipynb`](https://github.com/sand47/DRLND-Continuous-Control/blob/master/DDPG_Continuous_Control.ipynb) notebook using the drlnd kernel to train the DDPG agent.
+Then run the [`Tennis.ipynb`](https://github.com/sand47/DRLND-Collaboration-Competion/blob/master/Tennis.ipynb) notebook using the drlnd kernel to train the MADDPG agent.

-Once trained the model weights will be saved in the checkpoints directory with filenames as `checkpoint_actor.pth` and `checkpint_critic.pth`.
+Once trained the model weights will be saved in the models directory with filenames as `checkpoint_actor.pth` and `checkpint_critic.pth`.

 Read the report file for more details about the description of the implementation and a plot of rewards per episode.